dbt-ethz/Axolotl/README.md

 Join the community on grasshopper3d: [grasshopper3d.com/group/axolotl](http://www.grasshopper3d.com/group/axolotl)

 ## Changelog
+* 18|03|30: new components: combination operators by MERCURY, export layer as image
 * 18|03|19: new components: distance field from mesh (thanks Patrick); cylinder from plane, radius and height
 * 18|03|12: proper Axolotl tab, input check, error handling, more lattice components, new GDF component
 * 18|02|28: No dependency on any 3rd party plugins (Millipede) anymore.
 Axolotl now has its own isosurface component.